Holberton-Uy/hbnb-doc/part3/task_08_more_mapping.md

 2. **Follow the Same Steps as the `User` Entity**
    Just as you mapped the `User` entity in the previous task, apply the same structure for defining models, repositories, and facade methods for `Place`, `Review`, and `Amenity`.
 These models should now be persisted in the database using SQLAlchemy.

+> [!IMPORTANT]
+> You should provide valid entities when calling the API to comply with the Business Logic rules, but they shouldn't be mapped or persisted yet.

 3. **Test the Entity Mappings**
    - Initialize the database using `flask shell` and `db.create_all()` after defining your models to create the corresponding tables.